hockeybuggy/hockeybuggy/site_source/content/blog/wind-river-trip-journal.md

 coulis created by Douglas.

-It has been great to have the bug tent the last 2 nights, to play euchre undisterbed by noun [?] and mosquitoes.
+It has been great to have the bug tent the last 2 nights, to play euchre undisturbed by noun [?] and mosquitoes.

-Cool and windy day, a few spinkels of rain here and there.
+Cool and windy day, a few sprinkles of rain here and there.
 Not bad at all.

 ## Day Three - July 31th